plettich/privacyidea/README.rst

 your Yubikey to unlock LUKS, asign SSH keys to SSH servers or use Offline OTP with PAM.

-You may join the discourse discusion forum to give feedback, help other users, discuss questions and ideas: https://community.privacyidea.org
+You may join the discourse discussion forum to give feedback, help other users, discuss questions and ideas: https://community.privacyidea.org